trufflesuite/trufflesuite.com/src/tutorials/drizzle-and-react-native.md

 #### Physical device

-iOS physical devices are the most manual.
+iOS physical devices involve the most manual work relative to other devices.
 You have to look up the local IP address of your machine and manually handle it every time it changes.

 1. Find your `LOCAL_MACHINE_IP` by checking your network settings on your Mac where Ganache is running
 1. Start `ganache-cli`: `ganache-cli -b 3 -h LOCAL_MACHINE_IP`